 BIRCWH Scholars Innovation Program (BSIP)

-The MUSC SCORE recently received funding to establish and lead the nation’s first BIRCWH Scholars Innovation Program (BSIP).
-The mission of the BSIP is to provide training and mentorship centered in the critical public health intersection of substance use, substance use disorder, and women’s health research.
+In 2022, MUSC SCORE received funding to establish and lead the nation’s first BIRCWH Scholars Innovation Program (BSIP).
+The mission of the BSIP is to provide training and mentorship centered in the critical public health intersection of substance use/mental health disorders and women’s health research.
+It is open to current and post 1-year BIRCWH, NIDA K12, and SCORE Career Enhancement Core (CEC) scholars.

 Aims

-BSIP resources are available to BIRCWH scholars nationwide.
-These resources consist of three core components that offer opportunities for BIRCWH scholars to: Description of BSIP aims
+BSIP resources are available to BIRCWH, NIDA K12 and SCORE CEC scholars nationwide.
+These resources consist of three core components that offer opportunities for BIRCWH scholars to:

 (1) Participate in an engaging didactic series regarding key topics related to sex and gender differences in substance use disorders, as well the impact of substance use on women throughout the lifespan.